AMNESIA IS 2 CALM MINDS

 Aside form Thunder Wave, the other defining move of this set is Self-Destruct.
 Self-Destruct synergizes extremely well with Thunder Wave, as it ensures your own Mewtwo is faster than the foe, and switching out in fear of Self-Destruct can allow Mewtwo to force paralysis on other Pokemon.
 Self-Destruct is used either to force a KO or when Mewtwo is at low HP.
 Mewtwo's target with Self-Destruct generally depends on what its teammates need the most.
 If its teammates are Pokemon such as Alakazam, Starmie, or Articuno, it is worth using Self-Destruct to remove an opposing Chansey, for example.
 The opposing Mewtwo is typically a great Self-Destruct target, removing both from the game.

 Blizzard is the most important attacking move for this set.
 Its higher base power and neutrality against Psychic-types makes it one of Mewtwo's most effective tools at damaging Mewtwo and Mew.
 A critical hit Blizzard does a minimum of 40.4% to Mewtwo and 56.8% to Mew, which means paralysis any kind of chip damage makes Mewtwo's Blizzard extremely risky to switch into.
 Blizzard makes Mewtwo more effective at luring in foes since they generally have to be healthy to switch in, allowing Mew to paralyze them once they enter.
 Blizzard also 2HKOes Zapdos and Exeggutor, and has a 35.9% chance to OHKO Rhydon.
 Although Blizzard only has 8 PP, this should not be an issue, as this Mewtwo set lacks longevity.
+Fire Blast sees use in the lead slot in order to beat Jynx, a lead Mewtwo genrally struggles with.
+If Mewtwo lands a critical hit with Fire Blast, or Jynx misses Lovely Kiss, Mewtwo wins head-to-head.
+Blizzard is less useful in the lead slot, as the only common lead weak to Blizzard is Zapdos.
+However, Fire Blast does not have much use in the back, so Blizzard should generally be used there.

 Mewtwo's final move for this set is typically one of Psychic, Thunderbolt, or Amnesia.
 Psychic provides coverage while still helping break through opposing Mewtwo and Mew.
 Mewtwo can start by using Psychic for Special drops, then use Blizzard for increased damage.
 Blizzard does 43-51% on Mew at -1 special, meaning it is heavily favored to eventually KO once critical hits and full paralysis are factored in.
 Psychic also lets Mewtwo re-apply the speed drop from Paralysis.
 For example, if Mew boosts with Swords Dance while both Mew and Mewtwo are paralyzed, if Mewtwo drops Mew's special with Psychic, Mewtwo is faster again.
 Psychic is also Mewtwo's best move against the Normal-types of the tier, having a 76.2% chance to 2HKO Tauros before factoring in critical hits and special drops, and a near-guaranteed chance to 3HKO Snorlax.
 Special drops can also force Chansey out.
 Alternatively, Mewtwo can use Thunderbolt to break through Starmie and Slowbro.
-Slowbro in particular is troublesome for Mewtwo lacking Thunderbolt since it can boost with Amnesia and use Rest to remove paralysis, meaning Mewtwo has to either switch out or use Self-Destruct on Slowbro.
+Slowbro in particular is troublesome for Mewtwo lacking Thunderbolt since it can boost with Amnesia, cancelling out Special drops from Psychic, and use Rest to remove paralysis, meaning Mewtwo has to either switch out or use Self-Destruct on Slowbro.
 Mewtwo can also use Amnesia to become extremely effective at forcing in healthy targets.
 If the opponent has no Chansey or Ice-resistant Pokemon, then a +2 Blizzard is nearly impossible to switch into safely.
-If the opposing Mewtwo is still healthy, it is almost always forced to switch in, then Mewtwo can paralyze it and potentially hit it for heavy damage.
+If the opposing Mewtwo is still healthy, it is almost always forced in, then Mewtwo can paralyze it and potentially hit it for heavy damage.
 However, this limits Mewtwo to 8 attacking PP and zero coverage options.
 If the opponent has a Chansey or Ice-resistant Pokemon, this set is easy to handle.
 Cloyster in particular walls this set, though it is unlikely your opponent will switch Cloyster in until they know you are mono-Blizzard, as Cloyster is very weak to Mewtwo's coverage options.

 Physical attackers, such as Tauros, Snorlax, Rhydon, and Mew are the primary teammates for this set.
-They are fantastic at exploiting the paralysis Mewtwo spreads, and really benefit from especially the opposing Mewtwo being paralyzed.
+They are fantastic at exploiting the paralysis Mewtwo spreads.
+In particular, they benefit from the opposing Mewtwo being paralyzed.
 Exeggutor is also a great teammate that has Explosion to help Mewtwo punch holes into opposing teams.
 However, using this Mewtwo set alongside Exeggutor and many Physical attackers makes your team quite weak to Ice-types such as Cloyster and Articuno.
 This means it is also worth running teammates such as Starmie, Slowbro, and Cloyster to improve these matchups.
 Since this Mewtwo set lacks longevity, Mew likes to run Soft-Boiled in order for the team to have some defensive stability.
 Alternatively, you can opt for a completely offensive team, using Mewtwo as one of several explosion users to enable a teammate lategame.
 Pokemon such as Zapdos, Starmie, Alakazam, and Articuno are great lategame cleaners for this teamstyle.
 Pokemon with Wrap, such as Victreebel and Dragonite, are also good at taking advantage of Paralysis.

 [SET]